-Now who wouldn’t love to have daily morning tea with better half that too in a personal and such beautiful lovers point!!
+Now who wouldn’t love to have daily morning tea with the better half that too in a personal and such beautiful lover point!!

 Parul: Mix and match is my decor style.
 I am a compulsive buyer and whenever I travel I am on the lookout for the traditional handicraft from that place which is eye catching.
 At times, I buy things first and then figure out where to place them in my home.

 I have an obsession for metal, especially brass.